-How is a cash box transaction structured?
+How does a cash box transaction work?

-- A Jersey company ("JerseyCo") is incorporated as a private company and typically issues redeemable preference shares to a manager, being an investment or commercial bank (“Manager”).
-The ordinary shares in JerseyCo are held by Plc and if merger relief is to be utilised, the Manager also subscribes for a small number of such ordinary shares.
+- JerseyCo typically issues redeemable preference shares to a manager, being an investment or commercial bank (“Manager”).
+The subscription amount for those preference shares is calculated by reference to the proceeds of the issue by PLC of shares or convertible bonds.
+The ordinary shares in JerseyCo are held by PLC and if merger relief is to be utilised, the Manager also subscribes for a small number of such ordinary shares.

 What are the benefits of using a Jersey cash box company?

 Speed, flexibility and convenience: